Sysprep was not able to validate your windows installation

 Sysprep has an additional provider that’s added in Windows to clean Appx packages and to generalize the image.
 The provider works only if the Appx package is a per-user package or an all-user provisioned package.

-To Fix this issue, launch Powershell using administrator rights and run below command to remove Onedrive Appx package.
+To fix this issue, launch Powershell using administrator rights and run the command below to remove the Onedrive Appx package.
 Replace the Onedrive package name with what it shows in your error log file.

 Remove-AppxPackage -Package <packagefullname>